GNV FLA: Background and writing

 Less Than Jake released their sixth studio album, In with the Out Crowd, in May 2006 through Sire Records, peaking at number 78 on the Billboard 200 in the United States.
 The band had disagreements with the producer of the album, who wanted a rock sound, whereas they wanted a different sound.
-The album was poorly received by their fans; trombonist Buddy Schaub said he band was equally dismissive of it.
+The album was poorly received by their fans; trombonist Buddy Schaub said the band was equally dismissive of it.
 While touring in support of the album, the band would only play a few songs from it live, instead opting to focus on the rest on their past releases.
 In February 2007, the band performed a series of shows where they played a few of the albums from their back catalogue in their entirety.

 In March 2007, the band said it would a "writing year for us", hoping to release an album the following year.
 Two months later, they announced that they had left Sire and its parent company Warner Music Group.
 In July and August 2007, the band went on a co-headlining US tour with Reel Big Fish.
 Following this, work on a new album began in earnest.
 They wrote material in a warehouse where they practiced and at Lima's house; they recorded rough sketches that the members used as a reference to suggest ideas for.
 Drummer Vinnie Fiorello said the full-album shows "set a good direction in writing new songs".
 In September and October 2007, they embarked on a tour of the UK and Japan, and ended the year with an Australian tour.